 While the immersion bell has a recessed S-blade, the bell base is still metal, which can be incredibly hard on nonstick pots.
 If you’re like me and stand a very real chance of scratching the bottom of your pots, then the KitchenAid KHB0012 Hand Blender Pan Guard might be in your future.

-There is a benefit to purchasing the KHB0012 guard and the KHB2351 separately as opposed to other immersion blenders that have pan guards as part of their design.
-Since the KitchenAid pan guard comes off, it’s much easier to clean out food particles than the combined unit.
+There is a benefit to purchasing the KHB0012 guard and the KHB2351 separately, as opposed to other immersion blenders that include pan guards as part of their design.
+Since the KitchenAid pan guard comes off, it’s much easier to clean out food particles than what you would experience with a combined unit.

-Although we don’t know why KitchenAid wouldn’t have include the 20 cent product in the base package rather than trying to make $5 or $6 dollars off a very few buyers.
-Seem kind of ridiculous.
+Of course, we’re scratching our heads trying to figure out why KitchenAid chose not to include the 20 cent product in the base package, rather than trying to make five or six dollars off of the occasional buyer.
+Seems kind of ridiculous.

-The slightly more expensive Breville BSB510XL Control Grip includes a built in guard and comes with a cover in the box.
+By way of comparison, the slightly more expensive Breville BSB510XL Control Grip includes a built in guard, and comes with a cover in the box.

 KitchenAid Quality, Guaranteed

-If overheating does happen, unplug the unit and after about a 10-minute cool down, the unit can be used again.
-I’m sure this sounds inconvenient, but I much rather prefer a forced shut down to the smoking blender that I literally ran out of the house with when it overheated.
-And that’s the story as to why I no longer have a countertop blender.
+If overheating does happen, unplug the unit.
+After about 10 minutes to cool down, the unit can be used again.
+I’m sure this sounds inconvenient, but I much prefer a forced shutdown to the smoking blender that I literally ran out of the house to escape when it overheated.
+And that’s the story as to why I no longer have a countertop blender…

 Dimensions and Specs

-- Acrylonitrile-Butadiene-Styrene (ABS) Plastic Motor Housing Unit with a Soft Grip Handle
+- Acrylonitrile-Butadiene-Styrene (ABS) Plastic Motor Housing Unit with Soft Grip Handle

 - 8-inch Blending Arm with Fixed S-Blade